 Dalma Recipe is a traditional and healthy dish from the Indian state of Odisha.
 Dalma is a combination of mixed vegetables and lentils tempered with panch phoran masala and garnished with coconut and coriander leaves.
 (Step by Step photos with detailed instructions).

-About the Odia Dalma Recipe
+About Odia Dalma Recipe

 Dalma is one of the most comfort and staple food of Odiya people.